 Introduction To Rapid/Fast Charging

 As towing can significantly reduce the range of an electric tow car leading to more frequent charging stops, you will want to get energy back into the battery as quickly as possible.
-How quickly the electric tow car will be able to charge will be dependant on two key factors:
+How quickly the electric tow car will be able to charge will be dependent on two key factors:

 - What is the electric tow cars maximum rate of charge?